-Really, this plan isn’t a way to run a business.
+Really, this plan isn't a way to run a business.
 The email and eCommerce features serve really as trial versions of what the other plans have.
-And there’s no way to do booking and appointments here, too.
+And there's no way to do booking and appointments here, too.
 So, really, this plan is best if you're looking for a cheap website builder and don't plan to use any advanced features on your site.
-Instead, you’ll just get something simple.
+Instead, you'll just get something simple.

 The Premium plan ($5.99/month) improves on the Starter plan: but not by a lot.
 It’s still mostly tailored for personal users, but there are few extra features small businesses might end up enjoying:

 - 5 email campaigns per month with 500 unique emails